emcguirk/abts/README.md

-# abts
-Projects from Automate the Boring Stuff with Python
+# Automate the Boring Stuff with Python